jmcdonald-ut/forward/README.md

 #
 # RootPath: Holds all Forward projects.
 # ProjectName: Name of the active Forward project.
-# ProjectPath: Path to the project codebase.
+# ProjectArtifactsPath: Path to Forward's project artifacts.
 # DotEnvSymLinkPath: .env in the codebase points to this.
 # DotEnvPath: Complete path to active .env
 #